Updated: Jul 11

 There's a growing interest in the idea that swimming can reduce stress more than other sports.
 Studies on animals have found that swimming can help promote the growth of new brain cells that break down during chronic (long-term) stress.

 I find that a 20 min swim clears my head and helps me think more rationally.
 Stress can become overwhelming and cause more damage than good.
-A swim helps me stay cool, calm, and collected to perform at my best, whether at home, in sports, or at work.
+A swim helps me stay cool, calm, and collected to perform at my best, whether at home, sports, or work.